 Q. Do you hire out your buses for weddings, private parties, graduations etc?

 A. No, as an Accredited Museum/Charitable Trust we are unable to use our buses for private hire purposes.
-But we can recommend these specialist firms who offer classic buses available for private hire.
+As an Accredited Museum and for insurance reasons, we are not able to supply buses for private functions, weddings, proms etc., but we can recommend the following who have heritage buses available:

 Q. Can you provide a speaker for our function?

 A. Yes, this may be possible, provided our criteria can be met.
-We only have very limited resources for this purpose.
 You can read more here.

 Q. Can you provide advice to owners of preserved buses about restoration, maintenance, spare parts etc?